 The Cellular Molecular and Immunology Research Centre (CMIRC), founded in 2009 by Prof J Inal, consists of four research themes made up of 14 internal research staff, 12 PhD students and numerous external collaborators from multidisciplinary backgrounds within biomedicine.
 This community of scientists, together with industrial partners and clinicians, is comprised of several unique groupings with a focus on understanding and harnessing cellular, molecular and immunological properties of biological systems to further research and knowledge in biomedicine.

-One of the strength of CMIRC’s approach is that it is involved directly from the basic laboratory experimentation through to clinical development, aiming to make its research findings translational.
+One of the strengths of CMIRC’s approach is that it is involved directly from the basic laboratory experimentation through to clinical development, aiming to make its research findings translational.
 It is therefore actively involved, through collaboration with industry and other pan-European laboratories and research centres, in bringing about clinical applications from its findings.

 CMIRC is dedicated to collaborating with and training researchers from undergraduate to PhD level and to providing opportunities for postdoctoral researchers.
 Visiting scientists are always welcome, as are interns that wish to see whether scientific research is for them and to expand their technical repertoire.
 CMIRC also aims to increase awareness of novel therapeutic approaches to disease and has been a pioneer in extracellular vesicles research and of its potential application; our approach is to make potential future students aware of opportunities in research through seminars, exposure to expert scientists and encouraging participation and discovery.
-We are also excited that the research conducted has unearthed new scientific information and disease treatment possibilities, many of which have now entered the current teaching and learning curriculum and are provided in modules that form part of the BSc and MSc degree programmes in Biosciences within the School of Human Sciences.
+We are also excited that the research conducted has unearthed new scientific information and disease treatment possibilities, many of which have now entered the current teaching and learning curriculum and are provided in modules that form part of the BSc and MSc degree programmes in biosciences within the School of Human Sciences.

-Lead: Dr G McLean
+Lead: Dr Gary McLean

 Antibodies, vaccine development and extracellular vesicles.